-12. What are the tax and social security implications when the shares are sold?
-Who is obliged to account for the liability and by when?
-How (if appropriate) is the liability recovered from employees?
+15. What are the tax and social security implications when the shares are sold?

 There are no social security implications when the shares are sold.
 Capital gains tax is levied on the difference between the sale consideration and the fair market value of the shares on the date of allotment of the shares.
 The rate of tax depends on whether the gains are long term or short term in nature and whether the shares are listed in India.
-The rate of tax ranges between 0% to 30.9%.
+The rate of tax ranges between 0% to 30%.
 The tax is payable by the employees who sell the shares and those employees must deposit the tax by way of advance tax instalments.